 Ground Beef

-Ground hamburger is the most popular choice in the meat counter; it is inexpensive and can be prepared countless ways.
-North Americans cook more hamburgers than any other food.
+Hamburger meat recipes are the most popular choice in the meat counter, it is inexpensive and can be prepared countless ways.
+North Americans cook more burgers than any other food.

 Some grocery stores label ground meat as ground chuck, ground round or ground sirloin.

-For those looking for lean to extra lean because of their diet or a recipe calls for it, cuts from the hip (round) are the more economical choice.
-If you don’t mind paying more for extra lean, ground sirloin is a cut that will have a better taste and flavor.
+For those looking for lean to extra lean because of their diet or a recipe calls for extra lean, cuts from the hip (round) are the more economical choice.
+If you don’t mind paying more for extra lean, ground sirloin will have a better taste and flavor.

 Color

-Fresh ground beef has a bright cherry-red flavor, the interior may be a darker purplish color or a grayish brown color, this is normal and it’s because of the lack of oxygen getting to the center.
+Fresh beef grinds have a bright cherry-red color, the interior may be a darker purplish color or a grayish brown color, this is normal and it’s because of the lack of oxygen getting to the center.
 If the exterior surface is grey or brown in color then it probably should be avoided.

 Safety & Storage